 - Variables:

 - Propositional symbols (P, R, T, S)

 - Values: True, False

 - Constraints:

 - Every conjunct must evaluate to true, at least one of the literals must evaluate to true

-- All techniques developed for CSPs can be applied to solve the logical inference problem.
+- A logical inference problem can be solved as a CSP problem.
 Why?

 Inference problem and satisfiability